Carbon-Cycle-Initiative/letters/FAQ.md

   to get a permit to build a shack in my backyard while at the same time we allow big concerns to modify the planet's atmosphere without an environmental impact assessment?
-  A: We have no idea.
-Perhaps Ask your lawmakers.
+* A: We don't know.
+Perhaps ask your lawmakers.

 # Motivation

 * Q: Aren't we all responsible?
-* A: Yes and no...
-There are many people who have legitimate reasons to emit CO2.
-Many people don't even have a good choice right now.
+* A: Yes and no.  There are many people who have legitimate reasons to emit CO2 and have little choice.
+Some people emit a lot, many people emit very little.

   If you can reduce or compensate your personal carbon footprint, by all means go for it.
-If everyone does it, great, then the extractor companies only need to follow the market development.
+If everyone does it according to the 5%/year reduction schedule, great, then the extractor companies only need to follow the market development.

 * Q: But the fossile fuel companies just extract the stuff from the earth,